GisungSim/GisungSim.github.io/research-experiment.md

 <b>Laser Power Amplification</b> <br>
 Since my diode laser emits only 40 mW, I need to amplify the laser power because four-wave mixing in the double-lambda system we utilized requires large detuning so that several mW is required (400 to 700 mW, typlically).

-To achieve it, I made and operated a master oscillator power amplifier (MOPA) system with a tapered amplifier.
+To achieve it, I made and operated a master oscillator power amplifier (MOPA) system with a tapered amplifier (with help of an other member, thanks Yejin!)

 <figure style="width: 90%" class="align-center">
   <img src="/assets/images/squeezing-6.png" alt="">